Home HealthTopics Health Centers Reference Library Search NetWellnessSearch Advanced

 There are other causes of memory loss and brain-function problems that are not related to Alzheimer's disease.
 Many causes may be completely reversible if recognized early.
 The most common causes of reversible dementias are:

-Medications - It is common for older people to have memory problems because they are taking more than one medication, and the different medications may interact with each other.
+Medications – It is common for older people to have memory problems because they are taking medications that can affect memory.
+Ask your doctor about these medications and about potential medication interactions leading to thinking problems.

 Organ System Disorders - Disorders of any organ system (such as the heart, lungs, liver, kidney or endocrine glands) can also cause dementia and may be reversible if properly recognized.